threefoldtech/info_grid/src/faq/faq.md

 ### How can I check the uptime of my 3Nodes?
 Is there a tool to check the uptime of 3Node servers on the ThreeFold Grid?

 You can go on the [ThreeFold Dashboard](https://dashboard.grid.tf/), and select "Farms" in the Portal menu.
 When you select a specific 3Node in your farm, you can see a visual graph of the 3Node's uptime of the last month.
 By clicking on "Node Statistics", you can see past and present uptime periods.

-To check uptime, you can also use [this tool](http://publicuptime.tfcloud.us/uptimeCheck) made by a TF community member.
-This tool is also available with the Planetary Network [here](http://uptime.tfcloud.us/uptimeCheck).
-This link works when you are connected to the Planetary Network.

 ***